SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

   - The button press triggers the M4 processor to wake from sleep.
 The application then performs a publish on *siwx91x_status* topic, and sets the M4 processor back to sleep.

   *case 3*: When ALARM-timer elapses
-  - By default, the ALARM-timer periodicity is 30 seconds (**ALARM_PERIODIC_TIME**).
+  - By default, the ALARM-timer periodicity is 30 seconds (**PUBLISH_PERIODICITY**).
 During every iteration, the ALARM triggers the M4 processor to wake from sleep.
 The application then performs a publish on *siwx91x_status* topic, and sets the M4 processor back to sleep.

 - **NCP Mode**: